MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/developing-a-universal-windows-platform-app-with-custom-capabilities.md

 capability access.
 In this property, you can specify one or more custom capabilities.

-There are two methods for granting custom capability access to a driver either via INF or with just the driver code as seen below.
+There are two methods for granting Custom Capability access to a driver either via INF or with just the driver code as seen below.

 <span style="font-variant:small-caps;">*INF Method*</span>